jjcfrancisco/popgis/README.md

 > The file used for this test can be found [here](https://data.cityofnewyork.us/City-Government/NYC-Street-Centerline-CSCL-/exjm-f27b).

+### OsmPBF
+Coming soon.

 ## Future implementations

+* Allow filtering based on a key value pair.
 * Add GeoParquet support.
 * From PostGIS to GeoJSON/ShapeFile.
 * Reintroduce the append mode (temporarily removed in `v0.4.0` due to inconsistent results).
+* Examples to pipe the standard output of `what-osm-pbf` with `PopGIS` as input.

 ## Limitations

 * PopGIS does not currently support nested GeoJSON properties.
+* When using `osm.pbf`, use the smallest Geofabrik areas to get the best performance - try using it in conjuction with [`what-osm-pbf`](https://crates.io/crates/what-osm-pbf) CLI.

 ## License
 See [`LICENSE`](./LICENSE)